ssanch/beautiful-jekyll/_posts/2018-05-28-accessiblility-checks.md

 - Hidden elements should not be part of the accessibility tree.
 Find the `inert` section to see how to achieve this

-- Focus cannot escape from widgets, dialogs or any other element where the user is supposed to choose an option before leaving (User must be able escape our of the web content area for security reasons though)
+- Focus cannot escape from widgets, dialogs or any other element where the user is supposed to choose an option before leaving (User must be able escape out of the web content area for security reasons)

 **Tools**